-Jim Wagner was a Reserve deputy sheriff from February 2000 to February 2002.
-While Jim Wagner was a police officer at the Costa Mesa Police Department, and one fourth owner of the training organization HSS International, Reserve Lieutenant Pam Peters told Jim about the Orange County Sheriff's Department Reserve Program.
+I served as a Reserve deputy sheriff from February 2000 to February 2002.
+It all started when I was a police officer at the Costa Mesa Police Department, and also one fourth owner of the training organization HSS International.
+I was burning the candle at both ends, and I could no longer be a full time cop and teach around the world at the same time.
+One of my tactical students, Reserve Lieutenant Pam Peters, knew that I wanted to teach full time and become a Reserve law enforcement officer, and she told my about the Orange County Sheriff's Department Reserve Program.

-When Jim Wagner was finally sworn in he was first assigned to the Search & Rescue Reserve Unit (SRRU).
-On March 22, 2000 Deputy Wagner was appointed as a Level 1 Reserve Deputy by Sheriff Carona giving him full police powers described in California Penal Code Section 830.1.
-A few months later full-time Sergeant Wilfred Moreno asked Deputy Wagner to be on the new Dignitary Protection Unit (DPU) authorized by Sheriff Mike Carona.
-On June 13, 2000 Deputy Wagner was promoted to the rank of sergeant and made the Team Leader and Defensive Tactics and Tactics instructor of the unit.
-Sergeant Wagner also had the duty of Patrol Supervisor for the Uniform Patrol Reserve Unit (UPRU) as a Patrol Supervisor for Squad 4.
-The commander was Captain Oliver Wes (Reserve).
-The men serving under Sergeant Wagner were: Deputy R. Dixon, Deputy J. Poon, Deputy J. Powell, Deputy M. Sokol, and Deputy J. Wright.
-When Sergeant Wagner went on patrol it was in the city of Lake Forest, California.
+On March 22, 2000 I was sworn in as a Level 1 Reserve Deputy by Sheriff Mike Carona, giving me full police powers as described in California Penal Code Section 830.1, assigned to the Search & Rescue Unit (SRRU).
+I was once again a lawman, and this time wearing a six pointed star instead of a shield.
+Two months later full-time Sergeant Wilfred Moreno (the sergenat in charge of the Reserve Division) asked me, more like told me, to be on the new Dignitary Protection Unit (DPU) authorized by Sheriff Carona.
+On June 13, 2000 I was promoted to the rank of sergeant and assigned as the Team Leader of the unit.
+I also had the duty of Patrol Supervisor for the Uniform Patrol Reserve Unit (UPRU), Squad 4, or the city of Lake Forest, California.

-The responsibilities of Sergeant Jim Wagner's position as Team Leader (TL) of the Dignitary Protection Unit (DPU) included:
+My responsibilities as the Team Leader of the Dignitary Protection Unit included:

 1. Control the movement of the close protection team.